Pierrotws/caravel/TRANSLATION.md

 These ship in different packages, depending on your distribution.
 Contact your distributions package manager or package-list online.

-You'll also need the source-code of BackSlide. *Clone* **or** *Fork* the git repository (see README file, "Manual Installation"-section).
+You'll also need the source-code of Caravel. *Clone* **or** *Fork* the git repository (see README file, "Manual Installation"-section).
 If you are **not familiar with git**, you can also download the necessary files, create a translation and send in just the new file.

 **See** ["How do I send in my translation?"](#how-do-i-send-in-my-translation)!

-### How can I translate BackSlide?
+### How can I translate Caravel ?

 Here is a workflow-example from within the cloned git-repository.
 For this example we'll assume, that your system language is `en`.
 The language-identifier for your system is the filename of the created `.po`-file, without the file-ending.